 Online gambling is officially legal in Pennsylvania as of October 30th, 2017!
-We predict that in mid 2018, the first online casinos in PA will open, and then later in the year, online poker, daily fantasy sports, and online bingo sites will come online for real money gambling in PA!
+We predict that in July 2019, the first online casinos in PA will open, and then later in the year, online poker, daily fantasy sports, and online bingo sites will come online for real money gambling in PA!

 Follow BonusSeeker to get access to all PA Online Casino Bonus Codes and Promo Codes that get released when the PA casino websites go live in 2019.
 The first PA Sports betting websites will start taking bets in May 2019.
 We expect Bet Rivers and Sugarhouse PA Sportsbook to be the first to take bets.

 It's official, online gambling in Pennsylvania is legal, and Sugarhouse Sportsbook was first to the punch, or kick rather!

 We expect to get the first wave of bonus codes for online casinos in PA in May 2018.
 You will be able to get free money bonus codes at Parx Casino, Rivers Casino, Sugarhouse Casino, Hollywood Casino, Sands Casino and more!
 Bookmark this page so you don't miss out on up to $2,500 free.

 The next happening will take place with the legislation making its way back to the House of Representatives.
 There it is expected to be amended before returning to the Senate.
 This process should happen in the month of June.

 A number of amendments could be made in the House.
 Some of them may relate to online gambling.